eko/authz/docs/observability/metrics.md

 ## How to enable

-In order to enable metrics in Authz backend, you have to simple enable it using `APP_METRICS_ENABLE=true` environment variable.
+In order to enable metrics in Authz backend, you have to simple enable it using `APP_METRICS_ENABLED=true` environment variable.

 Once you will launch the backend, your metrics should be able to be scrapped using `/v1/metrics` endpoint.